 Pearson’s Excess Kurtosis: This is a measure of kurtosis based on the fourth standardized central moment (one of the parameters within Pearson’s distribution system), adjusted by subtracting 3, which is the kurtosis value for a normal distribution.
-Pearson developed it in 1905 and denoted as β2‑3 [35].
+Pearson developed it in 1905 and denotedas β2‑3 [35].
 It quantifies the redistribution of density from the shoulders to the tails relative to a normal distribution, particularly in continuous symmetric distributions.
 In this type of distribution, a value of 0 indicates mesocurtosis, with a distribution of density between the tails and the shoulders corresponding to a normal distribution; a negative value indicates shortened tails versus thickened shoulders, and a positive value indicates elongated tails versus thinned shoulders.
 It can be expressed as the ratio of the fourth central moment to the square of the second central moment.
 For a Beta distribution, it is calculated using the definite integral from 0 to 1 of the product of each standardized value raised to the fourth power and its corresponding density.
 Refer to Equation 37.